Clouds & Sun, Tolerable Start to the Week…

 Sunday:

-Thursday will be bright & cool.
+Thursday and Friday will be bright and seasonal.

 Stay Tuned.

-Keep it here for a no hype, no nonsense forecast.
+Keep it here for a no nonsense, no hype forecast.

 Tonight: